ViniGabriel209/DOSCAR/README.md

+[THE 3 FIGURES PROVIDED ARE EXAMPLES OF THE GOALS OF THIS REPOSITORY]

 Files used to plot a 3D visualization of Projected Density of States for a heterostructure of semiconductors.

 It is required the POSCAR file of the unrelaxed heterostructure (used on atomlayers.py file) and the DOSCAR file with a specific amount of points.
 First run criaFilePerAtom.py file and use plotDOS.py for plotting a 3D or colormap for visualization.
 If all 'camadas' files plot a DOS graphic, running the pre-plotDOS.py is required before former visualization.